 Lazy loading is a crucial part of website optimization, especially when it comes to performance.
 Since the technique delays loading of below-the-fold resources, including images, your pages can load the initial view faster.
 This can lead to a better user experience, higher SEO rankings, and potentially, more sales.

 In this guide, we’ll focus on explaining how lazy loading can help your optimization strategy.
-You’ll learn how to add lazy loading to your Shopify store both manually and automatically to improve speed.
+You’ll learn how to add lazy loading to your Shopify store for both single images and store-wide.

 What is lazy loading?